Darcy-Chen/Accelerating/README.md

 # Accelerating convolutional neural network on GPUs

-This is the source code of Accelerating convolutional neural network on GPUs.
+This is a copy of the source code of Accelerating convolutional neural network on GPUs.

 ## Experiment environment